List of Roseanne and The Conners characters: Roseanne Conner

 Roseanne later co-owns a moderately successful restaurant, the Lanford Lunch Box, along with Jackie, and her friend Nancy.
 She and Jackie reluctantly accept their mother Bev as a fourth partner when more money is needed to open the business.
 Her annoying former Rodbell's luncheonette boss, Leon Carp, becomes a partner after Bev sells him her share as retaliation against Jackie and Roseanne for diminishing her role.

 In Season 9, Roseanne and Jackie win a state lottery in excess of $108 million.
 At the end of the season, it is revealed that they never won the lottery and most of what previously happened on the show is actually from a fictional book Roseanne wrote.
 Her account of Dan having an affair was false and he actually suffered a fatal heart attack at the end of Season 8.
 Roseanne explains that his death was as if he had been unfaithful and left her.
 However, in Season 10, set twenty years later, the events of Season 9 are ret-conned out of existence.
 By this time, Roseanne is still married to Dan and is now a grandmother of three and posthumously of four.

-In 2018, Roseanne Barr was fired from the show after she wrote a racist tweet describing Valerie Jarrett, a black woman and one of President Barack Obama's senior advisers, as the offspring of the "Muslim Brotherhood & Planet of the Apes." and replaced by the spin-off The Conners, Roseanne has died of an accidental opioid overdose.
+In 2018, Roseanne Barr was fired from the show after she wrote a racist tweet describing Valerie Jarrett, a black woman and one of President Barack Obama's senior advisers, as the offspring of the "Muslim Brotherhood & Planet of the Apes."
+In the spin-off The Conners, Roseanne has died of an accidental opioid overdose.
 The series, which ran for seven seasons, concluded with Dan suing the company which prescribed the opioid pills for Roseanne.

 In June 2010, Entertainment Weekly named Roseanne one of the 100 Greatest Characters of the Last 20 Years.
 In 2009, she was listed in the Top 5 Classic TV Moms by Film.com.
 In May 2012, she was one of the 12 moms chosen by users of iVillage on their list of "Mommy Dearest: The TV Moms You Love".
 AOL named her the 11th Most Memorable Female TV Character.